Click here for a PDF version of this document, UAC Backgrounder updated January 2019

 Home Studies and Post-Release Services: For a limited number of UAC, ORR funds home studies and post-release services by social services providers to help ensure children are released into safe placements and to facilitate family and community integration after reunification.
 These practices promote child safety and can help reduce the need for involvement with the public child welfare system post-release.

 Are UAC Able to Access Protection and Legal Relief?

 Some Forms of Relief for UAC: Some of the children qualify for asylum protection, some for visas as abused, abandoned, and neglected children (Special Immigrant Juvenile Status), and others as victims of trafficking (T nonimmigrant status) or of serious crimes (U nonimmigrant status).

-Rate of Representation: Non-detained immigrants (such as UAC) who have counsel are five times more likely than those without legal representation to obtain immigration relief.[viii]
+Rate of Representation: Non-detained immigrants (such as most UAC) who have counsel are five times more likely than those without legal representation to obtain immigration relief.
 Nevertheless, UAC are not entitled to court-appointed counsel and often have to navigate the complex legal system alone.
-As of October 31, 2014, only 32% of unaccompanied children had representation in cases pending in immigration court.[ix]
+As of July 2018, only an estimated 50% of unaccompanied children had representation in cases pending in immigration court.

 How Can I Help?

 • Contact your federal Representative and Senators to tell them that you support humane protections for a UAC.
 Ask them to ensure that they maintain existing protections for these children and robustly fund programs